azure-appdev-tsp-ncr/apim-advanced-devops/README.md

 2) Implement a generalized Circuit Breaker pattern as an APIM Policy

-3) Advanced Caching/Integration Patterns, where's an API Provider ansynchrounously pushes changes to a Cache, replacing the need for synchronous back-end calls
+3) Advanced Caching/Integration Patterns, where's an API Provider ansynchrounously pushes changes to an Azure Cache or Storage Table, replacing the need for synchronous back-end calls

 4) Implementation of CQRS/Microservice Patterns and integration eventing data sources such as Apache Flink